-You can simply get an emotional support animal through an ESA letter prescribed by a mental health professional.
+You can simply get an emotional support animal through an ESA letter from doctor!

 There are no defined ways to prevent traumatic and shocking events in your life.
 However, if you have survived these incidents, you can prevent the symptoms that cause or trigger PTSD.

 One very effective way is to have a support group of people in your life on which you can emotionally rely and trust.
 Talk to your partner, friends, family, or even a therapist about your feelings and experiences.

 It will help you relax your mind and get control over your life.
 Moreover, it may be hard, but a person should try to change his thinking pattern in order to prevent PTSD.
 When you start picturing yourself as a survivor and not a victim, you will have the strength to face and overcome your fears.

 PTSD can be really damaging for health if not treated in time.
 People with PTSD should identify the symptoms and get the right treatment before they fall prey to suicidal thoughts.

 What are the 4 types of PTSD?

 - Uncomplicated PTSD

 Regardless of gender and age, any person can suffer from any type of PTSD.